Five Famous Poems About Love - How Many Do You Know?

 William Shakespeare: Sonnet 116

-Shakespeare's Poetry didn't always give much away in the title!
+The titles to Shakespeare's Poetry didn't always give much away by in the form of clues!

 Let me not to the marriage of true minds